-- Personal statement (1 page) addressing the following: Any prior research experience, Your educational and career goals, How the summer research relates to your educational and career goals
+- Personal statement (1 page) addressing the following: Any prior research experience, Your educational and career goals, How the summer research relates to your educational and career goals.
+No longer needed.

 - A brief statement about how you wish to allocate the $1,500 for housing, research supplies, and/or conference travel to present research results.
 You should discuss this allocation with your research mentor.
 This money cannot be used for food or utilities.

 The $4000 stipend will be paid in 3 installments: $1300 at the end of June, $1300 at the end of July, and $1400 at the end of August.
 If you are not already signed up for direct deposit, please do so at the business office website.

 The $1500 that can be used for expenses REQUIRE documentation, typically in the form of receipts.
 Because of IRS regulations, you will need to submit receipts to Kristen Eldred very quickly after purchase.
 Her office is located in 203 Olds/Upton.
 Her email address is Kristen.Eldred@kzoo.edu.
 She can also be reached on Teams.
 If you miss an IRS deadline, the college CANNOT reimburse your costs.
 If you use these funds for housing, you need to submit a receipt each time you pay rent.
 Additionally, some or all of the money can be saved for use at a conference during the academic year following your research summer.

 International students will be charged a 14% tax on all reimbursements and stipends, in accordance with IRS regulations.